 Customs and Border Patrol (CBP) officers have started calling KU offices to confirm that KU is offering in-person and hybrid instruction for the fall semester.
 This is a normal and expected procedure and typically occurs when a new or continuing student arrives at a U.S. port of entry to begin or resume their U.S. studies.
 If a call is received, please forward the call to International Support Services (ISS) at (785) 864-7359 so KU has a single point of contact.
 ISS can confirm the identity of the official making the call and answer all general questions related to modes of instruction that will be offered this fall, as well as any immigration-specific questions that may arise for an entering student.

 If you would prefer to take a message and have ISS call the CBP officer back, place ask for the caller's name, badge number, radio number, port of entry from which they are calling, and phone number.

 Is the University of Kansas Passport Office opened?

-The KU Passport Office will not be accepting appointment requests until at least Friday, March 27 due to the spread of COVID-19.
+The KU Passport Office is closed and will not be accepting appointment requests until at least August 21 due to the spread of COVID-19.
 The website will be updated when more Information is available.